Site icon Voluntouring.org

 Accommodation & setting

-You’ll be staying off-grid in the lush, quiet forests of Durong, Queensland – several hours northwest of Brisbane.
-Expect rustic but magical living, occasional access to town, and shared spaces (kitchen, sleeping areas, gardens, workshop zones).
+Expect rustic but simple living, occasional access to town, and shared spaces (kitchen, sleeping areas, gardens, workshop zones).

 Timeframe & flexibility

-📌 How to apply
+📌 How to apply (unverified contact)

 📧 Email: jwlecofarmretreat@gmail DOT com

-Just send a short message describing your background, interests, and how you’d like to contribute.
+If you choose to write, send a short message describing your background, interests, and how you’d like to contribute.

-📍 Location: Durong, Queensland, Australia
+📍 Approximate location: Durong, Queensland, Australia

 Jah Wa Le needs your help – a forest is made of many trees, a community of many people.